About the Program

 iMentor NYC is a school-based mentoring program that empowers high school students in low-income communities to graduate high school, succeed in college, and achieve their ambitions.
 We partner with public schools to provide each of their students with a college-educated mentor for three to four years.
 Students work with their mentors one-on-one, in-person and online, to develop strong personal relationships, nurture a college aspiration, navigate the college application process, and build critical skills that lead to college success.
 Pairs meet once a month in-person at group events and email once a week on iMentor’s secure online platform.
 Our program staff facilitates and monitors each mentor-mentee pair’s progress through the iMentor curriculum and provides coaching and resources along the way.

-- 74% of graduates from our College Transition Program enrolled in college in 2011
+- 75% of iMentor NYC graduates enrolled in college in 2013